Adam-Meza/Tetris/README.md

 ## Overview

-The backbone of this application (and the main focus of the experiment) is the `GameManager` class which represents the first iteration of a customizable React Based system (?) that could _theoretically_ be reusable for all 8-bit Pixel Games.
+The backbone of this application (and the main focus of the experiment) is the `GameManager` class which represents the first iteration of a customizable React framework that could _theoretically_ be reusable for all 8-bit Pixel Games.

+**__The guiding mentality is that all__**

 ### Set Up